sigasi/sigasi_insights/releasenotes/sigasi-4.00.md

 Sigasi Studio XPRT is our newest flagship product and offers all Sigasi Studio features, both new and trusted.
 It will include all features you know from Sigasi Studio XL and XL-DOC, and has a lot more new features for you to discover.

-Good news for our loyal XL-DOC users: **existing and valid 3.x license keys will automatically unlock all Sigasi Studio XPRT 4.0 features.**
+Good news for our loyal XL-DOC users: **existing and valid XL-DOC 3.x license keys will automatically unlock all Sigasi Studio XPRT 4.0 features.**

 [![Sigasi Studio XPRT license](/releasenotes/4.0/xprt.png "Sigasi Studio XPRT license")](/releasenotes/4.0/xprt.png)